annaghi/ansible-ubuntu-desktop/README.md

 # Ubuntu Desktop Ansible Playbook

 This playbook installs and configures most of the software I use on Ubuntu.

+## Customization

+- `config.yml` add or remove packages to be installed via tasks defined in `tasks/loops/`
+- `files/.dotfiles` replace with your own dotfiles
+- `tasks/` add or remove unique ways of installations and configurations

 ## Installation & Configuration